Today's Articles

-*Afro Dominicans are celebrated on this date in 1500.
-Also referred to as African Dominicans or Black Dominicans, they are Dominicans of predominant Black African ancestry.
+*Afro Dominicans, also known as African or Black Dominicans, are celebrated on this date in 1500.
+They are Dominicans of predominant Black African ancestry.

-It was never a liberal expansion nor an open trade, however.
-Though unrestrained by religious virtue, Ferdinand was wary of the extreme of potential Conquistador-owned kingdoms (medieval style) in his new possessions and of slave rebellions in the colonies.
+However, it was never a liberal expansion or an open trade.
+Though unrestrained by religious virtue, Ferdinand was wary of the extreme potential of Conquistador-owned kingdoms (medieval style) in his new possessions and slave rebellions in the colonies.
 So, the first enslaved Africans to arrive at the Ozama River were not Piezas de Indias purchased from the Portuguese traders but a select group of seasoned Black Ladinos.
 They formed their confraternities as early as 1502.
 Along with the Palmares, they are considered one of the first communities of the African diaspora in the Americas.
 The profit, too, was meant to stay within his kingdom.
 Indian resistances, flights, and diseases forced the crown to open the market to thousands of bozales, enslaved Africans directly from the continent.
 The Asiento Slave System was its structural name.

 In 1522, the first major slave rebellion was led by 20 Senegalese Muslims of Wolof origin in a sugar factory east of the Santo Domingo colony.
 Many insurgents fled to the mountains and established what would become one of the first autonomous African Maroon communities in the Americas.
 With the success of this revolt, slave revolts continued, and leaders emerged among the African slaves, including people already baptized Christian by the Spanish, as was the case of Juan Vaquero, Diego de Guzmán, and Diego del Campo.
-The rebellions and subsequent escapes led to the establishment of African communities in the southwest, north, and east of the island, including the first communities of African ex-slaves in western Hispaniola, which was Spanish administered until 1697.
-Then it was sold to France and became Saint-Domingue (modern-day Haiti).
+The rebellions and subsequent escapes led to the establishment of African communities in the southwest, north, and east, including the first African ex-slaves in western Hispaniola, administered by the Spanish until 1697.
+Then, it was sold to France and became Saint-Domingue (modern-day Haiti).
 This caused some concern among slaveholders and contributed to the Spanish emigration to other places.

 Even as sugarcane increased profitability on the island, the number of escaped Africans continued to rise, mixing with the Taíno people of these regions.
 By 1530, Maroon bands were considered dangerous to the Spanish colonists, who traveled in large armed groups outside the plantations and left the mountainous regions to the Maroons (until 1654 with the conquest of Jamaica by the Corsairs of British Admiral William Penn and General Robert Venables).
 With the discovery of precious metals in South America, the Spanish abandoned their migration to the island of Hispaniola to emigrate to South America and Mexico to get rich, for they did not find much wealth there.
 Thus, they also abandoned the slave trade on the island, which led to the colony's collapse into poverty.
 Still, during those years, slaves were used to building a cathedral that, in time, became one of the oldest in the Americas.
 In the 1540s, Spanish authorities ordered the African slaves to build a wall to defend the city from pirates ravaging the islands.